Global Citizen Festival

 “Having this space, like Global Citizen, brings people from a wide spectrum, wide walks of life - business people, leaders, it's not just NGOs or activists.
 Without these spaces it would be really hard to be global citizens....These kind of connections bring the world together and closer, through learning about each other.
 That is why this space is really important.” - Denis Muwanguzi

 Denis and I meeting is a microcosm of the entire event: people coming together from vastly different backgrounds and causes to talk, to sing, to use our voices digitally or physically.
 To put a face to an issue I might not know otherwise.
-It's this cross pollination of ideas from so many sectors is where innovation happens.
+This cross pollination of ideas from so many sectors is where innovation happens.
 At the individual level we create microcosmic changes.
 Collectively, these actions tangibly and track-ably change the world.
 The event was amazing.
 Now.
 Let's.
 Keep.
 Going.

 Thank you Nainoa Langer for collaborating with me on the video above and to Citi for believing in me and for their continued support of the Global Citizen Festival and community.